quexten/Kinko/Readme.md

-# Resticat - A GTK4 based restic gui
+# Resticat - A GTK4 & Restic based backup tool

 **WARNING** This is still very early in development, as it was hacked together as a prototype in a weekend.
 Don't expect to use it yet.